 Considerations before you start

-There are quite a few ways to leach the tannins, but it can be summarised into two: flushing water (cold leaching) and boiling water (hot leaching).
+There are quite a few ways to leach the tannins, but it can be summarised into two: cold leaching and hot leaching.
 The method you want to use is determined on what you want to do with the acorns afterwards.

 The temperature at which you process the acorns is important.
 Boiling or roasting precooks the starch and therefore cannot be used as a binder in any recipe.
 On the other hand, cold leached acorn meal will thicken when cooked, as eggs would do.